Click the links to skip down to the following sections:

 If they can do anything all day, does that mean my child will do nothing but…

 We trust students to make their own choices and to learn from those choices.
-Any interest or activity, provided it’s within the laws of the school, are considered worthy and equal.
+Any interest or activity, provided it’s within the laws of the community, are considered worthy and equal.
 We do not have a hierarchy of subjects with academics at the top, craftsmanship and arts in the middle and play or hobbies at the bottom.
 We recognise that learning can come from any interest and often happens as a by-product rather than as the goal.
 So yes a child could spend the whole day playing outside, on a computer game, reading, chatting or just about any other activity you can think of.
 Many parents worry about their children becoming obsessed with just one thing and spending all their time on that.
 Traditional schools talk about having a balanced educational diet and this is a hard concept to let go of.
-A Sudbury school sees that in any pursuit there is more than just one thing being learnt, playing a video game may involve teamwork, problem solving, map reading, quick reflexes, memory skills, reading instructions, making mathematical calculations; these things are no less valid because of the context.
+The Sudbury model sees that in any pursuit there is more than just one thing being learnt, playing a video game may involve teamwork, problem solving, map reading, quick reflexes, memory skills, reading instructions, making mathematical calculations; these things are no less valid because of the context.
 In fact, because the child is using these skills to solve real problems they are more valid than a hypothetical scenario laid out in a text book.

-However, that all being said, because of the nature of the school the student would not be doing one thing all day in isolation.
+However, that all being said, because of the nature of the setting the student would not be doing one thing all day in isolation.
 There would be many other students around them following other interests and carrying out different projects which the child would be exposed to.
 So it is far less likely than if the child were following their interest at home, alone, that they will not also embrace other interests at some point.

 Skills such as reading, writing and numeracy that we consider essential for success in the modern world are learnt easily when children are directing their own learning and play precisely because they are essential these skills occur all the time.
 Spending pocket money at the shop, bartering sandwiches for chocolate biscuits, who climbed highest in the tree?
 What’s on the notice board this week?
 Did we have enough votes for a majority?
 Completing a complaint form for the Judicial Committee, writing out a proposal for field trip, if 10 people want to make a gingerbread house how much flour do we need to buy and so on.
 Children become more proficient through reading, writing and using numbers in real life situations to solve real problems.
 This kind of informal learning is notoriously hard to see and measure, it requires a great deal of trust on the part of the adult that learning is taking place.